Senegal - Country Commercial Guide

 Overview

-The GOS is developing its Information and Communications Technology (ICT) sector.
-Since liberalization in the 1990s, the country has transformed into a leader in West Africa for developed and modern telecommunications infrastructure.
-The country ranks 14th in Africa for network readiness.
-In 2016, the GOS took steps to advance the sector by adopting the National Digital Economy Strategy 2025, which aims to make the country a hub for digital transformation in the region and beyond.
-Targets include growing the digital sector up to 10 percent of Senegal’s GDP by 2025 and creating 54,000 direct and 162,000 indirect jobs.
+The Government of Senegal is developing the Information and Communications Technology (ICT) sector as a national initiative.
+Since liberalization of the sector in the 1990s, the country has transformed into a leader in West Africa for developed and modern telecommunications infrastructure.
+The country ranks 14th in Africa for Network Readiness.
+In 2016, the Government of Senegal took steps to advance the sector by adopting the National Digital Economy Strategy 2025, which aims to make the country a hub for digital transformation in the region and beyond.
+The targets include increasing digital up to 10 percent of Senegal’s GDP by 2025 and creating 54,000 direct and 162,000 indirect jobs.

-The Government created an independent regulatory agency for the telecommunications sector in early 2002 - the Agency for Telecommunications and Postal Regulation (ARTP).
-In addition to regulating providers of telecommunications services, ARTP assigns and controls band spectrum.
-The cell phone base, the leading segment of the telecommunications market, totaled 19 million lines in the fourth quarter of 2020 (for 17 million people), an increase of 2.4 percent compared to third quarter of 2020.
-Internet usage is dominated by 2G/3G/4G mobile internet users, who accounted for 98 percent of the overall market as of December 31, 2020[1].
+An independent regulatory agency for the telecommunications sector - the Agency for Telecommunications and Postal Regulation (ARTP) - was created in early 2002.
+Besides regulating providers of telecommunications services, the Agency assigns and controls band spectrum.
+The cell phone base, the leading segment of the telecommunications market, totaled 19 million lines in 2020 (for 17 million people), an increase of seven percent compared to 2019.
+Internet usage is dominated by 2G/3G/4G mobile internet users, who accounted for 98 percent of the overall internet market as of December 31, 2020[1].
 Senegal is experiencing increased availability of 3G/4G fiber optic services in the country, and limited 5G testing in Dakar.
-According to ARTP, the internet penetration rate was 88 percent at end-September 2020.
-Senegal connects to more than 40 countries through four submarine fiber optic cables: Main One, Atlantis-2, SAT-3/WASC, and the Africa Coast to Europe (ACE) cable.
+According to telecom regulatory agency ARTP, the internet penetration rate was 68 percent in 2019.
+The country connects to more than 40 countries through four submarine fiber optic cables: Main One, Atlantis-2, SAT-3/WASC, and the Africa Coast to Europe (ACE) cable.

-Despite market growth, challenges remain such as limitations of fixed infrastructure and a mobile sector dominated by consumers with low purchasing power.
+Despite market growth, certain challenges remain such as limitations of fixed infrastructure and a mobile sector dominated by consumers with low purchasing power.
 Most consumers in Senegal use prepaid mobile services in contrast to contract-based services.
-Competition amongst mobile service providers has lowered consumer prices.
+Competition amongst mobile service providers has lowered the prices per user.
 Market consumers also mainly rely on smartphone services for internet access, which decreases demand for fixed home connections.

 The Senegalese computer and telephone markets are very competitive.
 Total imports for electrical apparatus for line telephony and line telegraphy reached $151.7 million in 2020[2].
 All major U.S. brand names are well-represented via their regional offices (IBM and Hewlett Packard) or via local distributors and/or agents.